eduam-lu/Research_project/README.md

 python /1_tuning_scripts/rep_sample_generator.py
 ```
 ### prediction_performance.py
-Several protein structure prediction methods were considered for the project: Alphafold 3 (without MSA generation step), ESM Fold and Chai 1.
+Several protein structure prediction methods were considered for the project: Alphafold 3 (without MSA generation step)(Abramson et al., 2024), ESM Fold (Lin et al., 2023) and Chai 1 (Chai Discovery et al., 2024).
 To compare their performance, this script was developed and run to predict the structures of the backbones generated from the representative sample.
 For each input sequence structure is predicted and run time, pLDDT and RMSD with the original structure are calculated for each method.

 At the light of the results, ESM Fold was selected for high throughput prediction for its outstanding speed and Chai 1 is selected for final predictions given its higher accuracy, being designed to work on single sequence as well, and for validation by predicting structure with two different architectures.